ReubenOlorenshaw/dm/README.md

 # dm
-Vitamin D Minder -- A command-line tool to monitor Vitamin D levels
+D Minder -- A command-line tool to monitor Vitamin D levels
+- This project is in its infancy.